SHUBV92/books-pagination/README.md

 To start working with this web app follow the steps below:

--   Clone from the Repo [Github Repo](https://github.com/SHUBV92/paginated-book)
+-   Clone from the Repo [Books Pagination](https://github.com/SHUBV92/paginated-book)

--   cd into the paginated-book folder
+-   cd into the books-pagination folder

 -   Run: npm install